 Roasted Pork Tenderloin with Grapes and Sage

-Chefs are big fans of sear-roasting; it ensures that the meat achieves a golden crust and a juicy, moist interior.
-We love the way the sage leaves add a bit of crunch.
+We're big fans of sear-roasting; it ensures that the meat achieves a golden crust and a juicy, moist interior.
+We love how the sage leaves add a bit of crunch.

 - Total Time:

 - Servings: 4